EPT8TPE/Bless/README.md

 3. Restart your server.

 # Features
-- /bless - Removes all negative effects from the player who runs it.
+- /bless - Removes all negative effects from the player who runs it (Negative effects such as poison, weakness)
 - Configurable cooldown for /bless.
 - Configurable messages